MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bi-how-analyze-actual-versus-budget.md

 ---
-title: Analyse Actual Versus Budget| Microsoft Docs
+title: Analyse Actual Versus Budget
-description: Describes how to analyse actual amounts versus budgeted amounts.
+description: This topic describes how to analyse actual amounts versus budgeted amounts as a means of gathering, analysing, and sharing your company data.
 services: project-madeira
 documentationcenter: ''
 author: SorenGP